webcompat/webcompat.com/CONTRIBUTING.md

 `npm install`

 You can then use the `grunt` command to run grunt tasks. `grunt --help` will list all the tasks.

+## Running Tests

+You can run tests from the project root with the `nosetests` command.

 ### Acknowledgements
 A lot of this document was inspired directly by the excellent [Backbone.LayoutManager](https://github.com/tbranyen/backbone.layoutmanager/blob/master/CONTRIBUTING.md), [CouchDB](https://github.com/apache/couchdb/blob/master/src/fauxton/CONTRIBUTING.md), and [Angular.js](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#issue) CONTRIBUTING files.